 Another fix Mehic often makes to improve site speed is implementing browser caching.
 “It can greatly improve the experience for return visitors, as certain elements of your website are stored on their device, eliminating the need for repeated downloads.”

-Other ways to improve page load time is to compress your images and reduce redirects across your site.
+Other ways to improve page load time are to compress your images and reduce redirects across your site.

 A poor user experience drives people away from your site.
 Just think of how frustrating it is to go to a brand’s website and struggle to find what you’re looking for.